NUSSeafarers/NUSSeafarers.github.io/README.md

 ### General

-- Currently, our website is using [Bulma clean theme](https://github.com/chrisrhymes/bulma-clean-theme), a simple web theme supporting blogs, galleries and youtube videos.
+- Currently, our website is using [Bulma clean theme](https://github.com/chrisrhymes/bulma-clean-theme) by [C.S.
+Rhymes](https://github.com/chrisrhymes), a simple web theme supporting blogs, galleries and youtube videos.
 You may refer to [this website](https://www.csrhymes.com/bulma-clean-theme/docs/) for detailed documentation on how to create pages, add photos and videos, and many other functionalities.
 - Before you commit your contributions, you may build the website locally using jekyll.
 See [this documentation](https://jekyllrb.com/docs/) for details.